-So with thanks to Sarah, here is my summer beach mantel 2014.
+So with thanks to Sarah, here is my summer mantel decor with a beachy vibe.

 As you can see I added some shells and sea stars.
 The blue ones have been died with fabric dye, so easy and simple to do, just dip and drip.

 Grin, that sweet chair in the surf was actually Sara’s Christmas picture.
 But he, down-under summer and Christmas come around at the same time, so I thought it was fitting.

 My real coral (found at a flea market, so not harvested recently), and my shell balls just had to make an appearance in my summer mantel.
 It just isn’t summer without them.